course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 This is linked to whether something is raised or not, thus ensuring the connection between tactile and visual elements.
 This two-color scheme is also important to keep production simple.

-The visual guest plan is printed on fence banners, for example, but also distributed via communication channels, serves as the basis.
+The visual guest map is printed on fence banners, for example, but also distributed via social media channels, serves as the basis.
-Before I talk about the details, here is a visual map and the finished tactile version:
+Before I talk about the details, here is the visual map and the final tactile design:

 ![A two-part illustration.
 Both show a map of Unifest with information for visitors.
 The outline of the grounds, the positions of three stages, various food and drink stands, entrances and exits, toilets, and other location markers are shown.